charmbracelet/bubbletea/README.md

 ## Libraries we use with Bubble Tea

-* [Bubbles][bubbles] various Bubble Tea components we've built
+* [Bubbles][bubbles] various Bubble Tea components
 * [Termenv][termenv]: Advanced ANSI styling for terminal applications
 * [Reflow][reflow]: ANSI-aware methods for reflowing blocks of text
-* [go-runewidth][runewidth]: Get the physical width of strings in terms of terminal cells.
-Many runes, such as East Asian charcters and emojis, are two cells wide, so measuring a layout with `len()` often won't cut it!
+* [go-runewidth][runewidth]: Measure the physical width of strings in terms of terminal cells.
+Many runes, such as East Asian charcters and emojis, are two cells wide, so measuring a layout with `len()` often won't cut it.

 [termenv]: https://github.com/muesli/termenv
 [reflow]: https://github.com/muesli/reflow